alexanders89/CV/README.md

 - Working in a large team across several different areas
 - Providing a friendly and approachable face of the games whilst assisting members of the public with everything from directions to medical emergencies

 **Asset Management, EDF Energy** (Sep 2010 to Jun 2011)
 *Asset Management Internship*
 - Work experience placement year in the networks branch.
 - Shadowing experience with in-depth discussions covering different businesses areas within EDF Energy
 - Preparing and presenting projects to senior level managers
 - Provided an extensive insight into the roles and responsibilities throughout a large multinational.

+## Hobbies

+Keen squash player, mountain biker and snowboarder pursued through university socials as well as personally.In 2004 I undertook a course in France to achieve a solo paragliding license.
+From age 13 to 17 I was in a cadet in the local ATC squadron where I took part in activities such as flying, gliding, shooting, leadership training, athletic competitions and visits to RAF bases which included flying in current operational aircraft.

+## Contact

+mralexsatur@gmail.com